 Try whitewater rafting and kayaking on the Ottawa River, some of the continent’s finest, then top it off with some bungee jumping.
-The Ottawa region is also a cycling enthusiast’s dream destination, with over 600 kilometres of recreational pathways linking natural areas, parks, gardens and national sites.
+The Ottawa region is also a cycling enthusiast’s dream destination, with around 800 kilometres (497 miles) of recreational pathways linking natural areas, parks, gardens and national sites.

 Ottawa is a city of celebrations, offering visitors a year-round calendar of parties, festivals and special events.
 Admire over a million tulips and enjoy special programming throughout the city during the Canadian Tulip Festival in May.
 On July 1st, the city celebrates the biggest party in the country, Canada Day.
 Visitors will also experience a host of music celebrations, including the Ottawa Jazz Festival, Ottawa Chamberfest, and RBC Bluesfest, which welcome some of the world’s biggest acts to our city.
 In winter, Canada celebrates Winterlude, and takes to the ice on the world’s largest skating rink, the Rideau Canal Skateway.

 7. Culinary scene

 8. Performing Arts

 The Capital’s premier performing arts venue, the National Arts Centre, presents a full lineup of music, dance and theatre, plus popular touring acts and shows.
 Ottawa also has a thriving local theatre scene, including the Great Canadian Theatre Company, Ottawa Little Theatre, The Gladstone and La Nouvelle Scène.

 9. City tours

 Ottawa is filled with Capital sights and attractions – and just about as many ways to explore and see them.
 Experience a tour on both land and water with the Lady Dive Amphibus, or take in a walking tour across Ottawa’s picturesque ByWard Market courtyards.

 Unique Ottawa neighbourhoods offer distinctive shopping, dining and nightlife experiences across the Capital.
 From the must-see ByWard Market area, to the Glebe’s community feel, to the trendy Wellington West, there’s lots of local flavour to soak up in Ottawa’s varied districts.